Tanvii13/InSem1Project/README.md

 - u - Move Up
 - d - Move Down
 - t - Terminate the game
+- Eat the food '*' to grow longer and increase your score.

 ## Collision Detection
 Collisions occur when the snake either runs into the boundaries of the board or collides with itself.
 If a collision is detected, the game ends, and the final score is displayed.
 This mechanism ensures that the game remains challenging as the snake grows in size, making self-collision more likely.